GregOwen/DNDList/README.md

 root.mainloop()
 ```

-## Getting the items in the DNDList from top to bottom
+## Getting the items in the DNDList ordered by y-coordinate

 ```python
 list.getOrdered()